dyka3773/obsidian-notes/Tech notes/Databases/DBMSs/Oracle/Synonyms.md

 aliases:
   - synonym
 ---
-A synonym is an alias for a table, view, sequence, or program unit.
+A synonym is an alias for a table, [[Database View|view]], sequence, or program unit.
 It is used to provide an alternative name for an object or a level of encapsulation for an object.

 ```sql